joppuyo/disable-media-pages/README.md

 ## How it works

-This plugin works by automatically setting all attachment slugs to an UUID v4, so they won't conflict with your pages.
-It will also automatically set 404 status if a media page is accessed.
+This plugin works by automatically setting all attachment slugs to an unique id, so they won't conflict with your pages.
+The plugin will also set 404 status code if a media page is accessed.

 You can also mangle any existing attachment slugs so they won't cause any issues in the future.